HaizhaoYang/SynLab/README.md

 [6] H. Yang, J. Lu, W. P. Brown, I. Daubechies, and L. Ying, Quantitative Canvas Weave Analysis Using 2D Synchrosqueezed Transforms.
 Preprint.

-2. INSTALLING SYNLAB
+3. INSTALLING SYNLAB

 run the file SetPath.m first.
 It will automatically add all the MATLAB codes to your MATLAB path and compile all MEX files.
 After this, you can run all demo codes to see how to use this tool box.

-3. COPY RIGHT
+4. COPY RIGHT

 SynLab is copyright reserved.
-For further information, please contact Haizhao Yang at haizhao@math.stanford.edu
+For further information, please contact Contact information
+Haizhao Yang at haizhao@stanford.edu
+Jianfeng Lu at jianfeng@math.duke.edu
+Lexing Ying at lexing@math.stanford.edu